h2oai/db-benchmark/README.md

 - setting up r3-8xlarge: 244GB RAM, 32 cores: [Amazon EC2 for beginners](https://github.com/Rdatatable/data.table/wiki/Amazon-EC2-for-beginners)
 - full reproduce script on clean Ubuntu 16.04: [repro.sh](https://github.com/h2oai/db-benchmark/blob/master/repro.sh)

 # Acknowledgment

 - Solution [`modin`](https://github.com/modin-project/modin) is not capable to perform `groupby` task yet.
 - It might eventually happens that on the report `spark` will not have a date for its corresponding version.
 It is because of [SPARK-16864](https://issues.apache.org/jira/browse/SPARK-16864) "resolved" as "Won't Fix", thus we are unable to lookup that information from GitHub repo.
+- Solution [`dask`](https://github.com/dask/dask) is currently not presented on plot due to ["groupby aggregation does not scale well with amount of groups"](https://github.com/dask/dask/issues/4001), `groupby` scritpt is in place so anyone interested can run it already.